Some Are/Some Are Not

 Why does the fact that I made the statement implicate that I believe it?
-All conversational implicature is based on certain rules (or "maxims", as the philosopher Paul Grice called them) which govern cooperative communication.
-One of these rules is that you should state only what you believe (which Grice called a maxim of "Quality").
+All conversational implicature is based on certain rules―or "maxims", as the philosopher Paul Grice called them2―which govern cooperative communication.
+One of these rules is that you should state only what you believe―which Grice called a maxim of "Quality".
 Thus, from the fact that I state something, you can conclude that I believe it.
-Of course, I might be lying, but conversational implicature is based upon the presumption that people are trying to cooperate, and thus are obeying the rules.
+Of course, it's possible that I might say it's raining but not believe it, in which case I would have lied.
+This is one way in which implicature differs from implication, since implicature is based upon the assumption that people are trying to cooperate by obeying the rules.

 How does this relate to the Fallacy of Some Are/Some Are Not?
-There is another rule of conversation (called by Grice a maxim of "Quantity") that one should make statements as logically strong as is consistent with telling the truth (Quality).
+There is another rule of conversation―called by Grice a maxim of "Quantity"―that one should make statements as logically strong as is consistent with telling the truth.
 So, while a statement of the form "Some S are P" does not logically imply "Some S are not P", the fact that someone makes the former statement conversationally implicates the latter.
 In other words, if one knows that all S are P one should say so, and the fact that one says only that some are implicates that one does not believe that all are.
-This latter fact, together with the assumption that you know what you're talking about (Quality, again), implicates that not all S are P.
+This latter fact, together with the assumption that you are telling the truth, implicates that not all S are P.

-Thus, the theory of conversational implicature explains how it is possible to misleadif not actually liewhile still speaking the literal truth; by means of what we call "half-truths", we can implicate falsehoods with our statements.
+Thus, the theory of conversational implicature explains how it is possible to mislead while still speaking the literal truth: by means of what we call "half-truths" we can implicate falsehoods with our statements.
 If we know that all S are P, then the statement that some are is a half-truth.
 Half-truths are wholly true, since truth and falsity do not come in degrees, but they are misleading because they violate norms of efficient communication.
-Hence, the legal oath to tell the truth (Quality), the whole truth (Quantity), and nothing but the truth (Quality, again).
+Hence, the legal oath to tell the truth (Quality), the whole truth (Quantity), and nothing but the truth.